Yves-Wood/ASTRA/README.md

 Install instructions:
 Run the install_packages.py code to install all modules needed for ASTRA.

 This program uses astroquery.
-Due to how Astroquery works VizieR cannot be searched in its entirety.
-Due to this, you need to enter the directory of each catalog manually (eg: J/AJ/151/41/movers).
+If you wish to search the entirety of VizieR, leave you VizieR catalogs blank.
+If you wish to search specific databases, you need to enter the directory of each catalog manually (eg: J/AJ/151/41/movers) and separate with a space.

 The directory can be found in the title box of each VizieR catalog highlighted in blue.